aberamseyer/personal-site/src/content/blog/engineering-change-notice.md

 ## Regrets

-Don't try to re-solve the n+1 problem.
-I at one point had a perfectly working system that should have been extremely snappy, but it just became slower and slower the more documents were fed into the system.
-Pagination was implemented as a band-aid fix, but it still wasn't as performant as I knew it would be if built with a simpler RESTful API.
-In the world of NoSQL it may have worked, but in the relational database schema I had designed, it was non-trival to fix on my own.
+Be carefule about the n+1 problem!
+It's one of the most obvious footguns out there for someone coming from a REST background, and unfortunately it threw me for a loop for a couple days.
+There were some slowdowns due to the way the database resolvers were implemented, but nothing too egregious.
+Pagination was implemented to mitigate it, and the result was something comparable to a typical REST-ful API.
+Additionally, other people have success avoiding it with eager querying, batching requests, caching data (redis/memcached), and [certain libraries](https://github.com/graphql/dataloader).
+While in the world of NoSQL performance may have been free, in a relational database, it was not as smooth of an implementation.
 I considered drop-in systems like [Hasura](https://hasura.io) for the API, but the added tech stack fragmentation was not desirable to the client.

-Refresh tokens don't play that nicely in AppSync.
-I would wait for the technology to mature more before trying to build a system around it.
-I fell for the excitement of it while attending the previous AWS re:Invent conference.
+Refresh tokens did not play very nicely with me in AppSync.
+Today, I would wait for the technology to mature a couple years before trying to build a system around it.
+I used it after receiving inspiration from a recent AWS re:Invent conference, and I do not regret that choice, but my immediate feeling while wokring was to avoid recommending it as a magic all-batteries-included solution to a system.